Business Analytics MSc course structure

 • Test and compare business scenarios using simulation

-Delivered by faculty members and industry experts in business analytics, including a specialist from IBM, this unit focuses on business analytics software, its applications in practice in different sectors and its implications in a wider international context.
+Delivered by faculty members and industry experts in business analytics, this unit focuses on business analytics software, its applications in practice in different sectors and its implications in a wider international context.

 You’ll learn to: